emberjs/rfcs/text/0000-contextual-helpers.md

 ### The `helper` and `modifier` helpers

-This RFC introduce two new helpers named `helper` and `modifier`, which work similarly to the `component` helper:
+This RFC introduces two new helpers named `helper` and `modifier`, which work similarly to the `component` helper:

-* When passed a string (e.g. `(helper "foo")`) as the first argument, it will produce an opaque, internal helper definition" object that can be passed around and used to invoke the corresponding helper (the `foo` helper in this case) in Handlebars.
+* When passed a string (e.g. `(helper "foo")`) as the first argument, it will produce an opaque, internal "helper definition" object that can be passed around and used to invoke the corresponding helper in Handlebars.
+  The `foo` helper in this case.

-* When passed an "helper definition" as the first argument, it will produce a functionally equivialent "helper definition" object.
+* When passed an "helper definition" as the first argument, it will produce a functionally equivalent "helper definition" object.

 * In either case, any additional positional and/or named arguments will be stored ("curried") inside the "helper definition" object, such that, when